awsdocs/aws-elemental-mediapackage-user-guide/doc_source/channels-rotate-creds.md

 1. To confirm that you want to generate a new user name and password, choose **Rotate**\.

-   AWS Elemental MediaPackage displays the new credentials\.
+   MediaPackage displays the new credentials\.